$\mathrm{SU}(r)$ Vafa-Witten invariants, Ramanujan's continued fractions, and cosmic strings: -theoretic refinement

 On the horizontal branch, we conjecture the following. \begin{conjecture} For any $r>1$, there exist $D_0$, $\{D_{ij}\}_{1 \leq i \leq j \leq r-1} \in \C(y^{\frac{1}{2}})[\![q^{\frac{1}{2r}}]\!]$ with the following property.
 For any smooth polarized surface $(S,H)$ satisfying $H_1(S,\Z) = 0$, $p_g(S)>0$, $c_1 \in H^2(S,\Z)$, and $c_2 \in H^4(S,\Z)$ such that there are no rank $r$ strictly $H$-semistable sheaves on $S$ with Chern classes $c_1,c_2$, we have

 equals the coefficient of $q^{c_2 - \frac{r-1}{2r} c_1^2 - \frac{r}{2} \chi(\O_S) + \frac{r}{24} K_S^2}$ of

 \end{conjecture} By the same reasoning as in Section \ref{sec:evir}, this conjecture is implied by Conjecture \ref{conj:multinst}.
-The only modification needed is that the formula for Euler characteristics of Hilbert schemes of points of a K3 surface \cite{Got1} should is by the formula for their $\chi_y$-genera \cite{GS}.
+The only modification needed is that the formula for Euler characteristics of Hilbert schemes of points of a K3 surface \cite{Got1} should be replaced by the formula for their $\chi_y$-genera \cite{GS}.